Wura (TV series): Season 2 (2023)

 The first nine episodes focus on Kanyinsola covering up Detective Mark's body after he died in her room in the Adeleke's mansion.
 During a dinner outside the Adeleke's mansion, her stepmother Wura discovered she was acting cold and followed her after dinner.
 Kanyinsola was about to bury his body in Estate when Wura saw her and recorded it.
 The second half of the season focuses on Wura in a clash with Fola, as the people of the Iperindo community, discover they have been robbed for years by Wura when Fola breaks the news about the community owning 30% of the Gold mine discovered in Iperindo.
 Wura stuck a deal with Fola, which ended up so bad that Fola exposed her in front of her husband, who is the commissioner of police Anthony Adeleke.
 Tumininu became Wura's mouthpiece to communicate with the community, as Wura tried to get back at Fola.

 Season 3 (2024)

 In the season, Wura pays for her ruthless action as her long-buried secrets are brought to light, while she tries to save her gold mine and family.
 Tumi on the other hand finds out she's not a Kuti, while Jeje loses her to her first love Dimeji after Bisola's secrets catch up with her.
 Dimeji meets with Jamal's biological father, Saheed, at their son's birthday, leaving his wife Bisola speechless.

+Season 4 (2026)

+In the season, Wura grapples with the consequences of her past actions after the events of the previous season.
+Haunted by guilt and surrounded by growing opposition, Wura struggles to maintain control of her gold-mining empire as she faces mounting pressure from external enemies and internal family conflicts.
+As alliances shift and long-buried secrets resurface, tensions within the Adeleke family intensify, threatening to tear the dynasty apart.
+With trust eroding and loyalties tested, Wura is forced to confront the fallout of her decisions as her once-powerful empire begins to unravel.
+The season centres on themes of consequence, betrayal, and survival, as Wura fights to protect her legacy while navigating a world closing in on her from all sides.